freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 # --question--

-These fields are currently used for the multiple choice Python challenges.
+These fields are currently used for the multiple-choice Python challenges.

 ## --text--